Table Of Contents

 The recurrence of a torn abdominal muscle and peritoneum (the connective tissue lining of the abdominal wall) could cause a small hernia with an intestinal bulge to develop into a large hernia where loops of the intestine are pushed through the muscle.

-In addition, in some severe hernia mesh cases, the intestines would become pinched in the muscle wall (strangulated hernia).
+In addition, in some severe cases, the intestines would become pinched in the muscle wall (strangulated hernia).

-Many of these hernia mesh patch devices have been silently withdrawn from the market or otherwise recalled due to hernia mesh injuries.
+Many of these hernia mesh patch devices have been silently withdrawn from the market or otherwise recalled due to hernia mesh injuries caused by medical malpractice.

 Related Article: Hernia Mesh Patch Lawsuit

-See the other defective medical device litigations our attorneys have covered.
+See the other medical device litigations our attorneys have covered.

 Hernia Mesh Surgery Complications

-People who filed hernia mesh lawsuits against the manufacturers of defective products have allegedly suffered complications including:
+People who filed mesh cases against the manufacturers of defective products have allegedly suffered complications including:

 - Chronic pain